mitTransportAnalyst/documentation-of-geojson-files/README.md

-# Documentation of geojson files
+# Documentation of GeoJSON files
-This documentation is going to demonstrate what the geojson files need for CoAXs frontend
+To help users contextualize the scenarios they make in CoAXs, routes, stops, and route/corridor segments can be shown on the map by configuring various GeoJSON files.
+All of these files are optional.

-### What's the geojson files
+### Overview of GeoJSON files

 Scenario map